PetrovEvgeniy/NationalLottery/README.md

 ✅ CORRECT GUESS -> the total prize rises

-❌ WRONG GUESS -> you are allowed to make only 1 single mistake, if you make 2 game ends and your prize is cut in half
+❌ WRONG GUESS -> you are allowed to make <strong>only 1 single mistake</strong>, if you make 2 game ends and your prize is cut in half

 ## 💰JACKPOT : 200 000 €